Payment of Fines & Appeal Process

-Parking citation appeal forms must be filed within 21 calendar days from the issue date of the citation or 14 calendar days from the mailing of a “Notice of Intent.”
-Appeals received after the grace period are not eligible for a review and will be returned.
-Contestants must contact the Police and Parking Services office if they have not received a response to an appeal within 21 days of filing.
-Contestants are still responsible for the citation, even if they do not receive the response form.
-CSUCI follows the procedures for contesting parking violations as stated in the California Vehicle Code, Section 40215.
+Parking citation appeals must be filed within 21 calendar days from the issue date of the citation.
+Appeals received after the grace period are not eligible for review.
+Contestants must contact the Transportation and Parking Services office if they have not received a response to an appeal within 21 days of filing.
+Contestants are still responsible for the citation, even if they do not receive a response.
+CI follows the procedures for contesting parking violations as stated in the California Vehicle Code, Section 40215.

-To contest the results of the initial citation review, contestants have 21 calendar days from the “Disposition Mailed” date to request an Administrative Hearing.
-A request for an Administrative Hearing can be made in writing or in person.
+To contest the results of the initial citation review, contestants have 21 calendar days from the date of decision to request an Administrative Hearing.
+A request for an Administrative Hearing can be made online at www.pmbonline.org.
 The person requesting a hearing shall have the choice of a hearing by phone or in person (C.V.C.
 40215(c)).
 In addition, the “full” amount of the parking penalty due must accompany the written request.
 Requests that do not meet the required deadline or include the full payment of the parking penalty will not be eligible for further review, and the decision of the issuing officer will stand.
 The citation will be processed pursuant to California Vehicle Code, Section 40220(a).

 Assembly Bill 1228 (C.V.C.
 40215(b)) allows a person to request a hearing without payment of the parking penalty upon satisfactory proof of inability to pay the amount due.
 If due to financial hardship, a request may be made to waive the required penalty deposit by completing a “Waiver of Penalty Deposit” form.
 This information must be submitted prior to the request for an Administrative Hearing.